Asharibk/DeepfakeDetection-voice/README.md

 	•	Execute the notebook or script to process the data and train the model
 3. Evaluate: After training, use the provided tools to evaluate the model on a test dataset.

-Project Structure
-deepfake-voice-detection/
-│
-├── data/                 # Directory for storing audio files ├── notebooks/            # Jupyter notebooks for development and experiments ├── scripts/              # Python scripts for data processing and model training ├── models/               # Directory for storing trained models ├── results/              # Directory for saving results and logs ├── README.md             # Project overview and setup instructions

 Results